DiscoBizzle/Ghost-Simulator/deps/README.txt

 3. now you need either PIL or Pillow.
-[2] on Windows: install PIL/PIL-1.1.7.win32-py2.7.exe (for 64bit do Pillow & deps) on Mac do: 'pip install Pillow' on Linux, apparently you probably already have Pillow installed anyway!
+[2] on Windows: install PIL/PIL-1.1.7.win32-py2.7.exe (for 64bit do Pillow & deps) on Mac do: 'sudo easy_install pip' and then 'sudo pip install Pillow' on Linux, apparently you probably already have Pillow installed anyway!

 A. Only on Linux, you should go ahead and install openal-soft from your Linux distro